Short Videos and Interviews

-My article in Smithsonian magazine (“During World War II, the U.S. Saw Italian-Americans as a Threat to Homeland Security”) features Frank DiCara’s story of growing up in East Baltimore when Italian-Americans came under suspicion as the U.S. entered World War II.
+My article in Smithsonian magazine (“During World War II, the U.S. Saw Italian-Americans as a Threat to Homeland Security”) features Frank DiCara’s story of growing up in East Baltimore when Italian-Americans came under suspicion early in World War II.

-Soul of a People featured on NPR, including an interview with David on All Things Considered.
+- Soul of a People was featured on NPR, including an interview with David on All Things Considered.